RSS

 Message me here or at seth dot herd at gmail dot com.

-I was a researcher in cognitive psychology and cognitive neuroscience for about two decades.
+I was a researcher in cognitive psychology and cognitive neuroscience for two decades and change.
 I studied complex human thought using neural network models of brain function.
-I’m applying that knowledge to figuring out how we can align AI as it becomes capable of all the types of complex thought that make humans capable and dangerous.
+I’m applying that knowledge to figuring out how we can align AI as developers make it to “think for itself” in all the ways that make humans capable and dangerous.

-If you’re new to alignment, see the Research overview section below.
-Field veterans who are curious about my particular take and approach should see the More on approach section at the end of the profile.
+If you’re new to alignment, see the Research Overview section below.
+Field veterans who are curious about my particular take and approach should see the More on My Approach section at the end of the profile.

 Important posts: